astropy/astropy/docs/modeling/new.rst

     recommended to make it a required argument.
 In the above example none of the parameters have default values.

-Parametric models can be linear or nonlinear in a regression sense.
+Fittable models can be linear or nonlinear in a regression sense.
 The default value of the `~astropy.modeling.Model.linear` attribute is ``True``.
 Nonlinear models should define the ``linear`` class attribute as ``False``.
 The `~astropy.modeling.Model.n_inputs` attribute stores the number of